ccmlab-ubc/lab-manual/_build/html/_sources/specific-expectations.md

 You can expect me to provide you with thoughtful feedback on your work in a timely manner.
 When seeking feedback, which you should for everything coming out of the lab, please provide me with sufficient lead time.
 For anything with a deadline, like a conference abstract, please provide me with a solid draft at least two weeks in advance.
 For manuscripts, the process is highly iterative, as there will be multiple drafts.
 You will usually start by providing me with an outline at least two months in advance.
 For theses and dissertations, you will start the writing process many months in advance.

-## Principal Investigator: Hyosub Kim
+## Principal Investigator
-I aim to provide an overall vision for the lab (see [Mission](#mission)) and work collaboratively with you to make sure our research is rigorous, thorough, and clearly communicated (see [Guiding Principles](#guiding-principles).
+I aim to provide an overall vision for the lab (see [Mission](mission)) and work collaboratively with you to make sure our research is rigorous, thorough, and clearly communicated (see [Guiding Principles](guiding-principles).
 Through our research efforts, I will also work hard to help you realize your potential and successfully reach the next stage of your career.
 You are in the lab because I believe in you and am excited to work with you.

 Other specific expectations of the PI:
 - Support everyone in the lab scientifically, professionally, and in the case of graduate trainees, financially